Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

 > Here, we say, the `Staff class` has been `injected` into `Company class` as a dependency.

+Actually, DI library will handle more things for you.
+Something like dependency chain.
+Where you need to create instance A in order to create instance B, then there is another instance C depends on instance B. And your `onCreate` method just got bloated by this.

 And now you see the pattern here.
 You need to prepare these initialization of dependencies somewhere therefor you can use them later.
 So here, in dagger's terms:

 - You declare how to generate these dependencies in `@Module`.